What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 The defining firm of the mass arbitration era.
 Warren Postman built a tech-enabled mass action infrastructure for client intake and claim coordination at unprecedented scale.
 Campaigns against Amazon, TurboTax, DoorDash, and Samsung redefined the practice.

-Notable: Amazon dropped its mandatory arbitration clause after 75,000+ demands filed over Alexa recordings.
+Amazon dropped its mandatory arbitration clause after 75,000+ demands filed over Alexa recordings.

 Plaintiffs' Firm